 These dogs are not laid-back, though, however sweet they might be.
 They have large and sometimes loud personalities.
 They inherit a stubborn streak from both of their parents, which makes it difficult for a first-time dog owner to train correctly.

 They inherit intelligence from both sides of the family, which makes it easy for them to catch onto new ideas and commands.
 If the dog finds a love for learning new things, they make an adorable master of tricks, loving to be the center of attention, performing in front of anyone who cares to watch.

-They are not a working dog, preferring to spend long hours in the home in the company of their loved ones.
+Pomchis are not working dogs, preferring to spend long hours in the home in the company of their loved ones.
 They do not like being alone and may develop separation anxiety if left too frequently.

 These little dogs are perfect for families.
 But if you have young children, keep a close eye on your dog when around the kids because the Chihuahua side of them can have a short temper.
 They are not aggressive but may be reserved or run away after consistent pokes and prods.

 - Related Read: Pomeranian vs Chihuahua: Which Dog is Right for You?

 Does This Breed Get Along With Other Pets? 🐶 😽

 The Pomchi is relatively social but prefers to be the center of attention.
 Early socialization is crucial if you want to add more pets into the home after Pomchi has grown up.